suitable-ai/frontend-test/README.md

 ## Requirements
 + Solution should be responsive
-+ Using the included `weather.json` file, show the "current" conditions for New York.
-This should include:
++ Use the the included `weather.json` file as your datasource
++ Show the "current" conditions for New York:
   + Location (ie. New York, NY, USA)
   + Current weather description (ie. sunny)
   + Current temperature